darja5/SaleSquezeChallenge/README.md

 ## Known Issues and Limitations

-When implementing constructor and getter both with name totalPrice or taxValues (as the challange suggests) I ran into Typescript error.
-I had to rename the getters for the code to work.
+While implementing both a constructor and getter with the same name (`totalPrice` and `taxValues`), as suggested in the challenge, I encountered a TypeScript error.
+This issue was caused by TypeScript's restrictions on having a constructor and getter with identical names.
+To resolve this, I had to rename the getters to ensure the code would work properly.

 ## Future Improvements

-There is still room for code improvment using less any types and constructing Cart claass in a way that both a getter and a contructors can have the same names.
+There is still room for improvement in the code, specifically regarding the use of `any` types.
+I plan to refine the code by reducing the use of `any` and implementing more specific types for better type safety.
+Additionally, there is a possibility to restructure the `Cart` class to allow both a getter and a constructor to have the same name without causing conflicts, which would streamline the code and make it more maintainable.

 ## Acknowledgments